skyspec28/smart_commit/README.md

 2. Sign in with your Google account
 3. Click "Create API Key"
 4. Copy the generated API key
-5. Run `./smart-commit config` and paste your key
+5. Run `./smart-commit config` (standalone binary) or `smart-commit config` (Python install) and paste your key

 ## Contributing 🤝

 Contributions are welcome!
-Please feel free to submit a Pull Request.If you know a better way to do this
+Please feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)